jjmedinaariza/modelling_book/docs/09-logistic.md

 The part in the middle of the output shows the coefficients, their standard errors, the statistic, and the associated p-values.
 The z statistic (sometimes called a Wald z-statistic) does a job similar to the t test in the linear regression model.
 It is a test of statistical significance assessing whether each input in the model is associated with the dependent variable.

-If we focus in the table of coefficients, we can see that all the inputs but `sex` were significant in the model.
+If we focus in the table of coefficients, we can see that all the inputs but *sex* were significant in the model.
 The estimates that get printed when you run logistic regression give you the change in the log odds of the outcome for a one unit increase in the predictor.
-Here we see that for every one unit increase in the number of previous police contacts (`checks`), the **log odds** of receiving harsher treatment (versus being released) increases by 0.36 adjusting for the other variables in the model.
+Here we see that for every one unit increase in the number of previous police contacts (*checks*), the **log odds** of receiving harsher treatment (versus being released) increases by 0.36 adjusting for the other variables in the model.
 The reminder variables are categorical predictors with two levels.
 So what we see is the coefficient for the dummy variables indicating the contrast with their respective baseline or reference category.
 So, for example, being Black increases the log odds of receiving harsher treatment by 0.49, whereas being employed decreases the log odds of being released by 0.77.
 As mentioned above, the coefficient for gender was not significant.
+What are log odds?
+We will discuss this in a bit.

 We can also use the `confint()` function to obtain confidence intervals for the estimated coefficients.